 When I started, I wondered if I had the ability and problem-solving skills to help out clients efficiently and effectively.
 “You can get in your comfort zone in industry life after a while.
 With consulting, we constantly get to tackle new challenges, and I learned that my problem-solving skills could be applied across a spectrum of clients.”

 What are some of the biggest benefits of a consulting career?

 For me, one of the biggest benefits of this career path has been getting to experience a variety of industries in such a short amount of time.
-Having this kind of unique exposure broadens your horizon in the business world.
+Having this kind of unique exposure has really broadened my horizon in the business world.
 Also, working closely on a daily basis with managers, directors, VPs and CFOs from small businesses to large corporations (who all think and act differently)– has certainly added greatly to my learning curve.
 Clients can often be in a tough situation for any number of reasons.
-Being able to help dig them out of a hole or grind in order to help them achieve their business objectives is very rewarding and helps you to grow your own skillset.
-Every day is a school day in the consultancy world.
+Being able to help dig them out of a hole or grind in order to help them achieve their business objectives, is very rewarding.
+It also helps you to grow your own skillset.
+Every day is a school day in the consultancy world!